 Avoiding Accidents, Avoiding Injuries

-Of course, the best way to avoid a car accident injury is to avoid the car accident altogether.
+Of course, the best way to prevent a car crash injury is to avoid a car accident altogether.
 Practicing defensive driving, staying aware of what’s on the road, and only driving when you are capable and sober are the best ways to avoid accidents.
-Following the tips listed here can provide extra help when trying to avoid car accident injuries if you are involved in a car accident.
+Following the tips listed here can provide extra help when trying to prevent serious car accident injuries if you are involved in a car accident.

-If you’re recovering from a car accident injury, it’s imperative that you see a doctor as soon as possible after your wreck.
-Contact the car accident chiropractors at Sea Change Wellness in St. Petersburg, FL, to schedule an appointment at your convenience.
+If you’re recovering from a car accident injury, it’s imperative that you see a chiropractor as soon as possible after your wreck.
+Contact the Tampa Bay car accident chiropractors at Sea Change Wellness in St. Petersburg, FL, to schedule an appointment at your convenience.